-Liverpool Airport (Intermediate) No.1 Limited is jointly controlled by Peel Investments LILA (IOM) Limited and Snowball Holdings Bidco Limited who each owned 45% of the share capital at the balance sheet date.
-Liverpool City Council retained a 10% minority shareholding at the balance sheet date.
-Following the share issue outlined in note 25 - Post Balance Sheet Events, the new shareholdings are now 47.1% Peel, 47.1% Ancala and 5.8% for Liverpool City Council.
+Liverpool Airport (Intermediate) No.1 Limited is jointly controlled by Peel Investments LILA (IOM) Limited and Snowball Holdings Bidco Limited who each owned 47.1% of the share capital at the balance sheet date.
+Liverpool City Council retained a 5.8% minority shareholding at the balance sheet date.